 FX Trend

 FX-Trend is a Forex broker based in Ukraine but with its headquarters based in New Zealand.
 This broker is under the regulations of the FSP in New Zealand.
-The organization, therefore, is under different regulation guidelines which have been stipulated by FSP from period to period.
+The organization, therefore, is under different regulatory guidelines which have been stipulated by FSP from period to period.
 Exclusive of its headquarters in New Zealand, FX-Trend has other several representative offices that are based in various parts of Poland and Ukraine.
-Nonetheless, the organization has no visible significance in other global cities.
+Nonetheless, the organization has no visible signs in other global cities.

 FXCitizen